lifestonechurch/lifestonechurch.net/_pages/lifegroups.md

 {% endfor %}
 </div>

-{% include bannerHeader.html children='5 Reasons to Join a LifeGroup!' %}
+{% include header.html level='2' banner=true children='5 Reasons to Join a LifeGroup!' %}

 1. You will begin to really feel like part of God´s family.
 1. You will understand the Bible better in a small group.